 Step 3 – Engage a New York Cannabis Consultant

 Once you’ve chosen the license type, the next step is to engage a New York cannabis license consultant.
-A consultant will guide you through the entire application process, taking care of everything from writing the plans and SOPs to team recruitment and more.
+A consultant, such as the consultants at Quantum 9, will guide you through the entire application process, taking care of everything from writing the plans and SOPs to team recruitment and more.

 Step 4 – Form a business entity